 Andrew G. Engel, M.D., has investigated different muscle and neuromuscular junction disorders at Mayo Clinic since 1965.

 Dr. Engel and his research team investigate recently identified muscular dystrophies by clinical, morphologic and molecular genetic approaches.
 The following is done to elucidate the cause of neuromuscular disorders:

-If a mutation is identified, the mechanism by which the mutant gene causes disease is investigated by engineering the mutant and corresponding wild-type gene into a suitable expression system, which is then interrogated by appropriate electrophysiologic and biochemical tests.
+- If a mutation is identified, the mechanism by which the mutant gene causes disease is investigated by engineering the mutant and corresponding wild-type gene into a suitable expression system, which is interrogated by appropriate electrophysiologic and biochemical tests.

 Significance to patient care